danbev/learning-rust/README.md

 directory: each file will be a separate binary crate.

 ### Packages
 A package contains one or more crate, it packages crates.
+A crate is a binary or a library.
 Each package has a Cargo.toml which describes how to package these crates.

+If the package directory contains src/lib.rs Cargo knows this is s library crate with the same name as the package, and src/lib.rs is its crate root.
+Cargo will pass src/lib.rs to rustc to build the library.

 ### Modules
 Allows for organizing code in a crate and can be used for making code private/